Revenue and expense ledger (P&L)

 11. signature on the physical inventory only of the owner

 Another minor change is the abolition of the obligation for the persons preparing the physical inventory to sign it.
-Starting in 2026, only the signature of the owner of the establishment (and partners, if applicable) will have to appear on the document.
+Starting in 2026, only the signature of the owner of the establishment (and partners, if applicable) must appear on the document.

-Only the value of the inventory will have to be entered in the book.
+Only the value of the inventory needs to be entered in the book.

 12. no conditions for correctness of electronic ledger